crenaz/Day-Marker/README.md

 Screenshots?

 Tech Stack: Will use Next.js/Tailwind as a PWA hosted on Vercel.
+    start with the vercel.com/templates/next.js/nextjs-boilerplate
+    last, add on webpack workbox for pwa

+(you can run several commands:
+ $ pnpm run dev
+    Starts the development server.
+ $ pnpm run build
+    Builds the app for production.
+ $ pnpm start
+    Runs the built app in production mode.)

 Design Alternatives:
   + Angular PWA
   + Preact-cli
   + Polymer
   + Svelt PWA
+  + vercel-labs/next-on-the-edge

 Complications:
   The first attempt was to use React + Babel + Webpack to get a working site.
 As it is not optimized for 'edge computing', I decided to pivot to a Next.js based example template optimized for Vercel.

 Experiments?